The Ultimate Guide to Visiting Cadillac Ranch

 Address: 13651 I-40 Frontage Rd, Amarillo, TX 79124

-Just before you turn on to the frontage road there is the Route 66 RV Ranch, here you can see the 2nd Amendment Cowboy and stop into the gift shop.
+Just before you turn onto the frontage road, there is the Route 66 RV Ranch; here, you can see the 2nd Amendment Cowboy and stop at the gift shop.
 From there, Cadillac Ranch is less than a minute drive westbound.
 There isn’t any designated parking.
 Wide dirt shoulders line both sides of the road.

 The entrance is a paint-covered narrow gate.
-A dusty path leads to the statuesque Cadillacs with the expansive blue Texas sky as the perfect backdrop.
+A dusty path leads to the statuesque Cadillacs, with the expansive blue Texas sky as the perfect backdrop.
 We arrived 30 minutes before sunset.
-People seemed to quickly filter in and out.
+People seemed to filter in and out quickly.
 I anticipated more people would be adding their personal artistic touch to the cars.
 Surprisingly, most people were there for the photo ops and left.

 Adding Your Artistic Touch

 The Cadillac Ranch is on the West side of Amarillo, Texas.
-Those who are traveling from the East on I-40 can easily stop by a home improvement store to pick up spray paint before arriving at Cadillac Ranch.
-Travelers coming from the West will have to drive fifteen minutes into the city and do a bit of backtracking in order to pick up paint supplies.
+Those traveling from the East on I-40 can easily stop by a home improvement store to pick up spray paint before arriving at Cadillac Ranch.
+Travelers from the West will have to drive fifteen minutes into the city and do some backtracking to pick up paint supplies.

 The biggest tip when picking paint colors is to pick one light and one darker color.
-You want your art to stand out from the chaotic canvas others before you have created.
+You want your art to stand out from the chaotic canvas others created before you.
 The lighter color will act as a highlight, allowing the dark color to pop for photos.

 Don’t get too sentimental about your art.
 It will go quickly.
 I painted until my heart was content and snapped a few pictures.
 As soon as I walked away, another person came behind me and quickly covered it with their expression of art.